 Artist Statement

-My affinity for such common materials and reused objects comes from my personal history—my mother and stepfather work as vintage dealers and my father is a new construction plumber.
+My affinity for reused objects comes from my personal history—my mother and stepfather work as vintage dealers and my father is a new construction plumber.
 My worldview has been defined by the exchange of goods and labor, discarded objects, essential tools, and extracted value.
 Watching my mom and step-dad’s process of evaluating potential items for resale sparked an interest in how we derive new value from objects that would otherwise be considered “trash.”
 This experience has developed into the formal and conceptual starting point of my practice: that in reevaluating our relationship to waste we can shift how we relate to one another.
-Where Capitalism promotes independence, isolation and othering of people that are different, we can find value in this difference.
 Instead of only valuing humans by their productivity as measured by their contributions to labor and the economy, we can recognize one another’s intrinsic, non-extractable value.
+Across my work I hope to emphasize how hegemonic systems of separation and barriers—whether physical, social, or psychological—are ultimately transient and permeable, and beyond them lies greater opportunities for meaningful connection.

 Bio

 Maddie Jones Rodriguez is an artist living and working in Philadelphia, PA.
-She will graduate with her MFA in fiber and material studies from Tyler School of Art & Architecture in the spring of 2025.
-She received her BFA in painting from Texas State University in San Marcos Texas.
+She graduated with her MFA in fiber and material studies from Tyler School of Art & Architecture in the spring of 2025 and her BFA in painting from Texas State University in San Marcos Texas.
 Her current sculptural practice explores the creation of objects that subvert function and propose new avenues of connection.
 Rodriguez has worked across art and community as an educator and studio assistant while building her personal practice.

 CV